Ukraine provides a bit of good news amidst a global food shortage - NewsBreak

 The story of a war, a wedding dress and a business opportunity

-The Russian invasion is destroying much of Ukraine's economy.
-In some cases, however, companies that adapted are not just surviving but thriving.
 Now we're going to hear the story of a war, a wedding dress and an opportunity.
 Here's NPR's Eleanor Beardsley.
-ELEANOR BEARDSLEY, BYLINE: This story begins with a...
+ELEANOR BEARDSLEY, BYLINE: This story begins with a Ukrainian wedding dress bought by an American bride living in Dublin.
+Nona Griffin says she first fell in love with the dress online.

 YOU MAY ALSO LIKE